agcdtmr/AZ-104-Microsoft-Azure-Administrator-Certification-Preparation-And-Hands-On-Labs/README.md

 ### 2. **Implement and manage storage (15–20%)**
    - **Storage Accounts**
      - [ ] Create and configure Azure Storage accounts ([Video](https://youtu.be/QBrwHBOX96M))
+       - [ ] Recognize the tiers of performance, redundancy, and access.
+       - [ ] Establish a Storage Account
+       - [ ] Deploy a Container
+       - [ ] Send a Blob item in
+       - [ ] Share and upload a File
      - [ ] Implement secure access to storage accounts using shared access signatures (SAS)
      - [ ] Configure Azure Storage firewalls and virtual networks
      - [ ] Implement Azure Blob Storage lifecycle management policies